How to Master the Tremolo

 One of the great mysteries of life for guitarists is how to develop a good tremolo.
-Many guitarists work at their tremolo for years and still can’t play it evenly.
-A guitarist should be able to develop an excellent tremolo in six months to one year if they practice at it for thirty to sixty minutes every day.
+Many guitarists work at their tremolo for years and still cannot play it evenly.
+A guitarist should be able to develop an excellent tremolo in six months to one year if they use the correct types of practice for thirty to sixty minutes every day.
 Here are some tips to help you learn to play a good tremolo once and for all.
-What’s a good tremolo?
+Whatís a good tremolo?
 I think a good tremolo technique encompasses these elements:

-Well, it’s not exactly dead, but using a different tremolo pattern may be the answer to all your troubles:
+Well, itís not exactly dead, but using a different tremolo pattern may be the answer to many of your troubles.

-Eliminate the “a” finger and use pimi or pmim as your tremolo pattern.
+An option you can try: Eliminate the "a" finger and use "pimi" or "pmim" as your tremolo pattern.

 Usually, the "a" finger is the source of most problems when trying to play an even tremolo.
 In order to play the traditional "pami" tremolo pattern evenly, one must have exceptional independence between the "m" and "a" fingers.
 The "m" and "a" fingers do not have the natural independence between them that "i" and "m" have, or "i" and "a".
 Independence between "m" and "a" must be developed independently of working on the tremolo and usually takes many months to achieve.
 I will talk about that later.

-By eliminating the “a” finger from the tremolo pattern, you are now using the strongest fingers on the right hand that already have very good independence between them from the get go.
+By eliminating the "a" finger from the tremolo pattern, you are now using the strongest fingers on the right hand that already have very good independence between them from the outset.

 THE PREREQUISITES TO MASTER ANY TREMOLO PATTERN

 I prefer to find a hand position for a student that produces not only mechanical efficiency, but produces a beautiful tone.
-I want to hear “Recuerdos” played with a tone that is full and rich, not bright and thin.
+I want to hear Recuerdos de la Alhambra played with a tone that is full and rich, not bright and thin.